drxaero/mxt-app/README.md

 :   Set *DATATYPE* of the file.
 This will be automatically detected from the
     file itself in most cases.

+# BROKEN LINE DETECTION

+The broken line test scans the diagnostic data to identify touch sensor defects.

+`--broken-line`
+:   Run the broken line detection algorithm on the device

+`--dualx`
+: sensor X lines are double connected

+`--x-center-threshold N`
+: Set threshold for X lines in center of sensor to N percent

+`--x-border-threshold N`
+: Set threshold for X lines at edge of sensor to N percent

+`--y-center-threshold N`
+: Set threshold for Y lines in center of sensor to N percent

+`--y-border-threshold N`
+: Set threshold for Y lines at edge of sensor to N percent

+`--pattern *PATTERN*`
+: set sensor *PATTERN* material to ITO or Xsense

 # FINDING AND SPECIFYING DEVICE

 By default mxt-app will scan available devices and connect to the first device